EternityForest/Acorns/README.md

 their own scope which has the root interpreter's scope as a delegate, so you can access true global functions.

 They have a process ID which is up to 16 bytes long, and is a null terminated string.
-They also have a "hash" value, which is just the first 30 bytes of code.
+They also have a "hash" value, which is just the first 24 bytes of code.

 If you try to load new code into a program that already exists, if the hashes are the same nothing happens.
 If they are not, the old program is stopped(after it is no longer busy), and the new one is loaded.

+If you actually want the hashes to do anything, you have to make sure that the first 24 bytes

+Acorns itself in some ways tries to act more like a pseudo-OS, and can manage things like WiFi based on the config file.

+## Storing programs in SPIFFS

+If there's a directory /spiffs/sqprogs, all files inside are assumed to be squirrel programs and loaded at boot, with the program ID being the basename of the file.

 ## Configuration File